JuliaStats/StatsKit.jl/README.md

 * [TimeSeries](https://github.com/JuliaStats/TimeSeries.jl)

-This package is intended for users of statistics packages.
+This package is intended for users of statistics packages who want to get started with one import.
 Packages themselves should continue to list individual packages in they dependencies rather than `StatsKit` as a whole.